Zivver achieves DCB0129 status for NHS Clinical Safety Risk Assesment

 If you want to prevent the wrong people from gaining access to an email with sensitive personal data, you cannot do without encryption.
 An interesting subject, but a complex one for those who do not come into contact with it on a daily basis.
 That is why we gave you a short introduction earlier (Encryption for Beginners 1) in which we discussed symmetric and asymmetric encryption.
-This blog will provide you with an explanation of two terms that regularly occur in this context: PGP and hashing.
+This blog will do a deeper dive of two terms that frequently occur in this context: PGP and hashing.

 This changed around 1992, with the arrival of the program PGP (Pretty Good Privacy).
 This not only provided a sound method of asymmetric encryption of messages, but also ensured that those encrypted messages could be included in an email.
 You can use PGP to encrypt emails for several people at once, provide messages with digital signatures and encrypt images and other files.